Hughie Graham

-"Hughie Graham" or "Hughie Graeme" is Child ballad number 191, Roud 84, existing in several variants.
-It was collected by Robert Burns.
+"Hughie Graham" or "Hughie Graeme" (Child 191, Roud 84) is an English and Scots folk song, existing in several variants.
+A version collected in Selkirkshire titled "Hughie the Graeme" was published in Walter Scott's Minstrelsy of the Scottish Border (1802).
 There is a printed version in the Bodleian Library under the title "The Life and Death of Sir Hugh The Grime".

 It is dated between 1672 and 1696.
-The Burns version was printed by James Johnson (engraver) in the Scots Musical Museum 1803.
-It is in volume 4 song no 303, pages 312 and 313.
+The version collected by Robert Burns was published by James Johnson (engraver) in the Scots Musical Museum (1803).
+It is in volume 4 song no. 303, pages 312 and 313.

-The Vaughan Williams Memorial Library lists several other versions in printed collections, including "Scottish Ballads" (1829) by Robert Chambers (publisher, born 1802).
+The Vaughan Williams Memorial Library lists several other versions in printed collections, including "Scottish Ballads" (1829) by the publisher Robert Chambers.

 Synopsis

 Hughie Graham is caught for stealing the bishop's horse, and sentenced to hang.
+The motive for the theft is said to be that the bishop had seduced his wife.
 Several pleas to ransom him are unavailing.
-He sees his mother or father and sends greetings to his father, his sword to Johnnie Armstrong, and a curse to his wife.
-(The legend is that his motive for the horse-theft was that the bishop had seduced his wife.)
+He sees his mother or father and sends greetings to his father, his sword to Johnnie Armstrong, and a curse to his wife, Maggie.
+In the version collected for Walter Scott, Hughie is tried for his crime in Carlisle in Cumbria.
+In the version collected from Mrs. Lyall, discussed by Ewan McColl in his Folk Songs and Ballads of Scotland (1965), aspects of the narrative are located in Strivling, an older spelling for the burgh of Stirling.

-Border reivers were cattle thieves active from the late 13th century to the start of the 17th century on the border between Scotland and England.
+Interpretation

+The protagonist appears to be one of the Grahams, a prominent family of Border reivers in the 16th Century.
+Scott and others have identified the bishop of the ballad as Robert Aldrich, Bishop of Carlisle from 1537 to 1556, but there is no historical evidence to support its narrative.
+Rupert Ferguson suggests that the ballad is a reworking of much older material relating to the efforts of the early Christian Church to suppress a pagan Brythonic horse cult, of which Hughie the Grime is the iconic representative; the term Gruamach or Gramach being applied to one of stern or forbidding manner.